 Safe Natural Fabrics For Baby Are Very Important

-Independent research has found that using synthetic fibre clothing and bedding products can result in undesirably higher body temperatures and irregular heartbeats.
+Independent research has found that using synthetic fibre clothing and bedding products can result in undesirable higher body temperatures and irregular heartbeats.

 This is a major reason why natural fibres have become the product of choice for discerning customers.

-Weebits uses only the best merino wool with the yarn being processed in NZ and coloured using ecofriendly dyes .
+Weebits uses only the best merino wool for our baby clothes with the yarn being from Woolyarns NZ and coloured using ecofriendly dyes.

-We also stock a limited selection chosen from other companies that adhere to our requirements of being natural & ecofriendly in their production.
+We also stock a limited selection of products chosen from other companies that adhere to our strict requirements of being natural & ecofriendly & sustainable in their production.

 Pure merino wool is the world's most exclusive natural fibre and is as scarce as cashmere.